AdrianSchneider/Qissues-Legacy/README.md

     | 4  | Working with JIRA is frustrating            | resolved | 2013-04-16 2:36am  |
     +-----------------------------------------------------------------------------------

-**View an Issue**:
+Save common queries to `.qissues` as reports.

-Once you know what you're looking for, you can view more details:
+**View an Issue**: Once you know what you're looking for, you can view more details:

     qissues view 4

-**Create Issue**:
+**Create Issue**: You can create new issues from Qissues many ways.
+The default launches $EDITOR with an empty frontmatter document.

     qissues create

-Will open your favorite editor in your terminal, and prompts you to enter as frontmatter YAML (configurable).
+Looks like this...

     ---
     title: